 2. Represent Latter-day Saint Scouters on the BSA’s Religious Relationships Task Force and other BSA committees and encourage active participation on BSA committees at all levels: national, regional, area, council, and district.

 3. Provide and coordinate, in connection with local Church leaders, Latter-day Saint chaplain services at Philmont Scout Ranch, National and World Jamborees, and other Scouting encampments.

 4. Represent Latter-day Saint Scouts, Scouters, and Scouting families at BSA National Jamborees, World Scout Jamborees, and other Scouting events by providing Latter-day Saint Scouting exhibits, sponsoring Latter-day Saint Scouting events, and so on.

 5. Provide a forum for connecting Latter-day Saint Scouters across the world to help them be more effective in using Scouting to further the youth objectives of The Church of Jesus Christ of Latter-day Saints.

-6. Provide communications to Latter-day Saints involved in Scouting and others domestically and across the world concerning the benefits of Scouting in helping their youth reach their potential, develop life skills and develop character traits, and prepare them…for Life.
+6. Provide communications to Latter-day Saints involved in Scouting and others domestically and across the world concerning the benefits of Scouting in helping their youth reach their potential, develop life skills, develop character traits, and prepare them…for Life.

-7. Continue to build bridges of “friendship, fellowship and faith” with our Scouting friends from all different backgrounds and denominations across the world.
+7. Continue to build bridges of “friendship, fellowship, and faith” with our Scouting friends from all different backgrounds and denominations around the world.